SciML/ModelingToolkitCourse/docs/src/lectures/lecture2.md

-# Lecture 2: Developing high-fidelity models of hydraulic systems
+# Developing high-fidelity models of hydraulic systems
 Why focus on hydraulics?
 The answer is essentially hydraulic modelling is really hard (in numerical computing terms, hydraulic models are often referred to as "stiff" ODE's, which require more rigorous solvers from standard ODE's).
 Solving the challenges of modeling hydraulics is applicable to the numerical modeling challenges of all other domains.
 Let's first start with the concept of *compressibility*.
 Often we think of a liquid as incompressible, imagine attempting to "squeeze" water, it can be done but takes some very high forces.
 Therefore, if the model in question won't be solving a problem with high forces, it can be assumed incompressible.
 However, most hydrulic industrial models will involve high forces, this is precisely the area where most hydraulic machines are used.

 ## Compressibility